Power of Attorney in Winter Park

 Florida powers of attorney are either limited or general.

-- The general power of attorney gives the agent broader powers to perform any legal act on the principle's behalf.
+- General power of attorney: gives the agent broader powers to perform any legal act on the principal's behalf.

-Most powers of attorney are "durable," meaning they remain effective even if the principle becomes incapacitated, but there are exceptions.
-The durable power of attorney must provide specific wording that states that it survives the incapacity of the principle.
+Most powers of attorney are "durable," meaning they remain effective even if the principal becomes incapacitated, but there are exceptions.
+The durable power of attorney must include specific wording that states that it survives the incapacity of the principal.
+Choosing between a general and limited POA can be confusing, but our experienced legal team can help you weigh your options, ensuring that the form of POA selected serves your needs efficiently and responsibly.

-As long as the principal who created the Power of Attorney has the competence to do so, they can revoke or terminate the power of attorney at any time.
+As long as the principal who created the power of attorney has the competence to do so, they can revoke or terminate the power of attorney at any time.
 The principal can do this by signing a new POA that expressly revokes the existing one or executing a written revocation that is signed and witnessed according to Florida law.
+Life circumstances can change quickly, and it's important to know that mechanisms for modifying or rescinding a POA are available and straightforward.
+Our firm provides ongoing support to help you manage these changes efficiently.

 At Richard A. Heller, P.A., our Winter Park power of attorney lawyer can help individuals create and execute a power of attorney that meets their needs and ensures that their final wishes are respected.
-We can also help individuals understand their rights and options under Florida law, if they are concerned about the actions of their agent, or the need to revoke a power of attorney.
+We can also help individuals understand their rights and options under Florida law if they are concerned about the actions of their agent or the need to revoke a power of attorney in Winter Park.
 For skilled guidance with your POA, reach out to us today.
+Our practice focuses on clarity and effectiveness, ensuring you always hold the keys to managing your affairs, even when delegating authority to another party.

 how can we help